Five Back-To-School Nutrition Tips for Kids

 Five Back-To-School Nutrition Tips for Kids (and Adults)

 During the summer it is a great time for cookouts, ice cream, summer festival foods, and all of the good stuff that makes life fun.
-As the fall approaches, most clients who seek nutrition tips and advice are trying to figure out how to get back on track in their eating habits.
+As the fall approaches, most clients who seek nutrition tips for kids are trying to figure out how to get back on track in their eating habits.
 Once the summer passes, we have to “switch gears” and start getting ready for the next school year.
 Of course, nothing helps with focus and energy for the school year like good nutrition.

 • Example: Wake up by 7am, breakfast by 8am, lunch by 12-1pm, dinner by 6-7pm, and bed by 10-11pm.

-• Benefits of proper hydration – weight loss, energy, headache cure, healthy skin, aids with digestive problems, cleansing and kidney health, and will be able to exercise better.
+Benefit of proper hydration – weight loss, energy, headache cure, healthy skin, aids with digestive problems, cleansing and kidney health, and will be able to exercise better.

 • Examples –